yongcaiwang/yongcaiwang.github.io/index_en.md

 |  <img src="k6g5nr-20240618072749426.png" align="left" />    |  [中文版](index.html)  |
 | ---- | :--- |

-**Wang Yongcai** is an Associate Professor and Ph.D. advisor at the Department of Computer Science, Renmin University of China (RUC).
+**Wang Yongcai** is a Professor and Ph.D. advisor at the Department of Computer Science, Renmin University of China (RUC).
 He also serves as the Deputy Head of the Computer Science Department and the Director of the Research and Discipline Construction Committee at the School of Information, RUC.

 He received both his bachelor's and Ph.D. degrees from the Department of Automation at Tsinghua University, under the supervision of Professors Zheng Dazhong and Zhao Qianchuan.
 Wang is an executive member of several committees, including the CCF Technical Committee on Intelligent Robotics, the CCF Technical Committee on the Internet of Things, the Technical Committee on DEDS of the Chinese Association of Automation, SIGBED China, and the Technical Committee on Cognitive and Information Processing of CAAI.